 - Water Volume – 6,000,000 Gallons +

-HOuses in the Historical Landmark building in Chicago’s Museum campus down by the Lake Michigan Shoreline the Shedd Museum is anything but an attraction in a Shedd!
+Housed in the Historical Landmark building in Chicago’s Museum campus down by the Lake Michigan Shoreline the Shedd Museum is anything but an attraction in a Shedd!
 One of America’s most visited aquariums and one of the largest in terms of water volume this incredible facility houses some unique and wonderful exhibits.

 The vast majority of display space is given over to the Oceanarium, over 3 million Gallons house the Facility’s biggest creatures.
-Here Beluga Whales, Dolphins and Sea Lions, Penguins and Sea Otters can play and put on shows.
+Here Beluga Whales, Dolphins and Sea Lions, Penguins, and Sea Otters can play and put on shows.
 The Wild Reef is the Aquariums Shark tank, featuring Sandbar and blacktips amongst others.
 The tank also houses a huge array of reef fish and other species such as Sawfish, Turtles, and rays.

 The Waters of the World is the oldest exhibit and features many varied creatures from all types of water, including Lake Michigan.
 The Newly added Amazon Rising showcases life from the tropical watershed of the Amazon.
 And the Caribbean Reef holds another living reef complete with sharks rays and Turtles and a bucket load of reef fish.

-It is a stunning facility and being right in the heart of a major city quite unexpected.
+It is a stunning facility and being right in the heart of a major city is quite unexpected.
 From the outside, despite the stunning classical architecture it’s hard to believe the building houses such a vast array of stunning marine and aquatic life!

 Included on Go Chicago Pass, save money on your Chicago Attractions